kennysmithed/origins2223/index.md

 - Navigate to the "Assigned" tab.
 - Select the relevant quiz and complete all items

 **The quiz is not assessed and does not contribute to your mark for the course**.
 It's just intended to help you learn stuff, which is what the course is for.
-As for as possible I have made it so your responses are anonymous, so you don;t even have to be worried about being sheepish if you get one wrong.
+As far as possible I have made it so your responses are anonymous, so you don't even have to be worried about being sheepish if you get one wrong.
 The only place this isn't the case is the free-form comments - for some reason I can't make those anonymous, so don't fill them with obscenities, I'll know it's you.

 ### In-class quizzes

 I will also use Top Hat to get you to answer multiple-choice questions in class.
 To answer those questions:
 - [Log into Top Hat](https://app-ca.tophat.com/) and select the course “Origins and Evolution of Language 2022/2023”
-- Navigate to the ‘Classroom’ tab
+- Navigate to the "Classroom" tab
 - Answer questions there as they appear

 ## Course Materials